accert-dev/ACCERT/docs/source/user/crf.rst

    * - ``startup_0``
      - First-unit startup duration in months.
    * - ``staggering_ratio``
      - Fractional overlap between sequential unit construction schedules.
+The timeline chart delays later plant starts when needed so construction and startup finish dates do not move backward.

 Levers
 ------